ton-community/ton-docs/docs/develop/howto/subresolvers.md

 **This is the point where dnsresolve() is invoked.** A step-by-step breakdown of how it works:

 1. It takes the subdomain and category as input.
+1. If there is zero byte at the beginning, it is skipped.
 2. It checks if the subdomain starts with `"ton\0"`.
 If so,
     1. it skips the first 32 bits (subdomain = `"resolve-contract\0"`)
     2. `subdomain_sfx` value is set to `subdomain`, and the function reads the bytes until zero byte